 No one likes to think about the number of bacteria that can be growing inside your coffee maker.
 But unfortunately, most people do not clean it near as often as they should.
 What do we recommend?

 Daily cleaning should include rinsing your coffee pot with warm water and dumping and rinsing the used coffee grounds from the basket.
 Try to do this promptly after brewing, keeping it from sitting there for hours or overnight.
+If your device has a warming plate as with most drip coffee makers, be sure to wipe it down as well.

 Monthly cleanings will be your more extensive cleanings and are crucial to your machine’s longevity and your health.
 The brew basket and water reservoir can grow mold, yeast, and bacteria.
 When cleaning is not done often, these things can and will end up in your cup of coffee.
 Gross, right?!